Lake in the Hills Airport: Facilities and aircraft

 Lake in the Hills Airport covers an area of 72 acre at an elevation of 888 ft.
 It has one runway designated 8/26 with a 3,801 x 50 ft (1,159 x 15 m) asphalt pavement.
 The airport is uncontrolled and is open to the public.

 For the 12-month period ending August 30, 2019, the airport had 34,000 aircraft operations, an average of 93 per day; all were general aviation.
 In January 2017, there were 101 aircraft based at this airport: 92 single-engine, 7 multi-engine and 4 jet.

 FBO services are provided by the Village of Lake in the Hills, offering both full and self-service 100LL and Jet A fuel.

 Flight training and supplies provided by Blue Skies Flying Services.
 Pilot Flight Training Courses, another flight training school, opened its doors in March 2017.

 A courtesy vehicle is available at the airport for use during business hours.

+Ground transportation

+While no public transit service is provided directly to the airport, Pace provides bus service nearby.